QuantEcon/lecture-source-py/source/rst/lucas_model.rst

     class LucasTree:
         """
-        Class to store parameters of a the Lucas tree model.
+        Class to store parameters of the Lucas tree model.

         """